What is IOSS

 For orders placed through:

-• eBay
+- eBay

-• Amazon
+- Amazon

-we will automatically supply the IOSS in electronic customs where applicable, you do not need to do anything.
+We will automatically supply the IOSS in electronic customs where applicable, you do not need to do anything.

-We can automatically apply the IOSS number to your orders if you have set the level up to which import VAT is charged.
+For orders placed through all other integrations, we can automatically apply the IOSS number to your orders if you have set the level up to which import VAT is charged.
 You can set this level in Settings / Customs.

 As IOSS is a new scheme, not all marketplaces and channels are registered under the scheme.
 We monitor developments with the IOSS scheme closely and add additional IOSS numbers as they are made available from channels and marketplaces.